western-greece-developers/meetup/meetups/8/README.md

   Me and others (many as I understood from the meeting) that had the experience of a failed start-up can present the problem faced and the pitfalls faced during this period
 - Software product management (PantelisT)
   Again this presentation I was thinking to be done not just from me but I am interested to hear which practices have worked best to other teams and which don't.
-- Medical IT (PantelisT)
-  Being quite a few years in medical software industry I can prepare a small presentation regarding problem faced (e.g. CE and FDA regarding what your software is characterized and the tendencies of the industry regarding software needs)
 - Parallel and concurrent programming in Python: An introduction to `concurrent.futures` module (ChristosA)
 - Git for everyday work
   Git introduction, tips and tricks, best practices
 - TDD 101 and applications in Drupal/Wordpress/whatever
   Test Driven Development introduction, some common applications and some less common.
-  Setting up a development environment with one command using docker containers
+- Setting up a development environment with one command using docker containers
 - Software deployment with containers (prod env) (Needs more preparation time) Deploying software to production using docker containers
 - Docker image automation with OBS